marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/generics-in-java-vs-dotnet.md

 The main syntactical difference for generic method declarations is where the generic type parameter is placed.

+Later, you will also see examples of generic static methods in the context of reflection.

 #### Java

 Java places the generic parameter list before the return type.
 The designers probably wanted it to make it clear when it is a generic definition.